The Hot Take Meteor

 This is a speaking-style profile, not a clinical assessment.
 Oompf can make it more accurate by analyzing real recordings for pace, fillers, structure, and confidence patterns.

-Name the take, give one reason, then pause before adding more.
+Use Take, Reason, Pause.
+Name the take, give one reason, and stop for a beat before adding more.

 Group-chat caption